You may want to read:

 The opportunities for impacting your culture for Christ are wonderfully staggering.

-It is better to be culturally relevant (and modest) than wear clothes that draw attention to your religiousness.
+It is better to be culturally relevant (and modest) than to wear clothes that draw attention to your religiousness.
 I have never looked at an immodest woman and thought about God.
-And I have never looked at an over-modest woman and thought about God.
+I have never looked at an over-modest woman and thought about God.
 In both cases, I thought about the way the person dressed.
-It was either seductive or odd, but ultimately it was the person I was thinking about and not God.
+It was either seductive or odd, but ultimately, I was thinking about the person and not God.

 It is the heart that you must safeguard.
 It is sinful lust, desires, and pride that will make you worldly.
 As you examine your heart and engage your culture, you’re attacking any potential worldliness that seeks to lure you away from God.